PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func reset()
 ```

 Resets the statement buffers that are in the server.
-This doesn’t affect bindings or stored results sets.
+This doesn’t affect bindings or stored result sets.
 Learn more about this feature [here](https://mariadb.com/kb/en/mariadb/reset/).

 ### clearBinds